Running an OCI Container on FreeBSD with Podman and ocijail

 FreeBSD OCI Images

 FreeBSD ships official OCI images on Docker Hub.
-The tag naming is NOT what you’d expect:
+The tag naming is easy to get wrong:

 | Image | Tag | Size | What’s in it |